danthegoodman1/KubeSecretSync/README.md

 ### `ENCRYPTION_KEY`

 The key used for encryption and decryption of secrets to and from the DB.
-Must be the same for leaders and followers.
+Must be the same for leaders and followers, and must be 32 characters in length.

 ### `LEADER`